RefurioAnachro/g-viewer/README.md

 # Google+ archive viewer written in javascript

-This viewer comes in a single html file, and reads JSON files as exported by the Friends+Me Google+ Exporter.
-For a demo have a look at my g+ maths blog archive here:
+This viewer comes as a single html file, and reads JSON files as exported by the Friends+Me Google+ Exporter.
+For a demo, have a look at my g+ maths blog archive here:

 https://refurioanachro.github.io/g-viewer/